 However, content marketing doesn’t necessarily have to be contained to your own site.
 You have the option of sponsored content, as well as guest blogging on other sites, which will allow you to easily integrate SEO into your content.

 Search Engine Optimization is the process of improving your website’s “natural” or “earned” search engine rankings.
 Increasing the authority of your site, one of the two main aspects of SEO, means creating better content.
 This makes your site more trustworthy and with higher earning links.
 Relevancy, the other main aspect, entails using certain keywords and phrases to appeal to a particular search audience, making your site easier to find.

 Integrating Content Marketing and SEO

 Often what separates SEO and content marketing is location.
 Because content marketing is typically deemed content on your own site intended to make your site more popular, many companies feel that content marketing reduces or eliminates the need for SEO.

-However, in order to generate an audience for your content, and convert that audience to customers, they need to make their way to your site, which is where SEO comes in.
+However, in order to generate an audience for your content and convert that audience to customers, they need to make their way to your site.
+This is where SEO comes in.
 Getting your links on other sites that already have reasonable authority will improve the authority of your own site, as well as generate click-through traffic.
-Equally important is placing your SEO links in content that’s relevant to your business to ensure visibility within your target market.
+Equally important is placing your SEO links in content that is relevant to your business to ensure visibility within your target market.